 Step 1: Generalize

-The first thing for doing a digital declutter is think about the general areas of teaching that you know are going to repeat themselves.
+The first thing for doing a digital declutter is to think about the general areas of teaching that you know are going to repeat themselves.
 There are six major categories here: School Year, Seasonal Activities, Class Decor, Assessments, Professional Development and Parent Engagement.